 A $1bn engineering and construction contract was awarded by Heerema Offshore Services to Sembcorp Marine in July 2015.
 Steel cutting ceremony of the cranes was held in the same month.

 Lloyd’s Register was contracted to class the Sleipnir crane vessel in August 2015.
 Sembcorp Marine awarded a contract to MAN Diesel & Turbo in October 2015 for the supply of MAN 8L51/60DF engines and selective catalytic reduction systems.
 In the same month, Sembcorp Marine placed an order with Wärtsilä for eight 5.5MW thrusters.

-Palfinger Marine was contracted to supply two bulk loading stations in June 2016, while GE was selected by the builder a month later to equip the Sleipnir vessel with electrical propulsion systems, scheduled to be delivered between September 2016 and May 2017.
+Palfinger Marine was contracted to supply two bulk loading stations in June 2016, while GE was selected by the builder a month later to equip the Sleipnir vessel with electrical propulsion systems.

 Cote d'Opale is the latest E-Flexer-class roll-on/roll-off passenger (RoPax) ferry operated by Det Forenede Dampskibs-Selskab (DFDS), a Danish international shipping…

 The Vista cruise ship is the first of two new Allura-class ships being built for Oceania Cruises, a subsidiary of…